 Changing the way that we looked at money was not easy.
 It was absolutely a challenge.
 It also did not happen overnight.

-When we were digging out from under our debt, we had one income (until I started bringing in a little from this website).
-This taught us that we had to change the way we were spending our money and really evaluate what was important and what was not.
+When we were digging out from under our debt, we had one income.
+Fortunately, I started this site and that helped.
+However, we still had to change the way we were spending our money.
+Our financial situation forced us to re-evaluate what was important – and what was not.

-Part of our process was learning how to live on less than we made.
-Doing this has allowed us to get out from under that mountain of debt and build our emergency fund to a level which makes us both comfortable.
-Here are reasons you should always leave beneath your means:
+Part of this process involved us both learning how to live on less than we made.
+Doing so, not only helped us dig out from beneath our mountain of debt, but also build an emergency fund to a level that makes us both comfortable.

 Kids learn by example.
 When they see Mom and Dad being wise with money, they pick up on that.
 In fact, my kids all know about how we use cash and not plastic at the store.
 They are learning to watch prices and know that we always shop with a budget in mind.